ahamez/adextract/README.txt

 --------------------------------------------------------------------------------
 1. Introduction

-adextract.py is a tool to create an AsciiDoc file from an annotated source file.
-The pincipe is really simple: you put AsciiDoc stuff in your languages comments.
+adextract.py is a tool to extract AsciiDoc annotations from a source file.
+The pinciple is really simple: you put AsciiDoc stuff in your source comments and adextract.py extract them and put your code into listing blocks.
+It then handles this intermediary result to AsciiDoc.
+The final result is the output provided by AsciiDoc.

-Thus, you can still compile/interpret your code.
+Thus, you can still compile/interpret your code, while still fully describing it.
+It is very useful to write a complete documentation with working source files.

 It works both as an AsciiDoc filter and as a stand-alone tool.
 In both cases, a cache mechanism is provided.